SybelBlue/slides/main-slides.md

-## Intro
+## Fading Strategies <br> for Parsons Problems <br> in Intermediate Classrooms

 *what's the problem with parsons problems?*

 +++

-Parsons Problems work, but are prone to brute-forcing.
+Parsons Problems work, but...
-- Known effective
+- Known effective (difficulty & retention)
-- Able to autogen
+- Able to autogen (nice bonus)

+*they are prone to brute-forcing*

 +++

-FPPs help, but require a “strategy” for fading.
+Faded Parsons Problems help, but...
-- No brute-forcing
+- No more brute-forcing
 - potential "bad fading" (difficult or illegible)

+*they require a “strategy” for fading*

 +++

-Fading strategy difficulty has only been studied in narrow settings.
+Fading strategy difficulty is not yet fully understood
-- Introductory C & Java vs SWE Rails
-- Lit. hints at semantic vs syntactic fading, remember this for later
+- Studied in introductory courses
+- Tested largely in C-like languages

+*semantic vs syntactic tactics?*

 +++

 in short, the problems:
-- bad fading can cause big problems
+- how to make strategies that avoid "bad fading"
-- prev fading studies are language-bound
+- previous strategies are language-bound
-- no adv. level studies of fading
+- no clear indication of sem./syn. tactic difficulty

-*would be nice to get autogen back along the way, as a treat*
+*would be nice to get autogen back*

 +++

-We expand with a conceptual guide for creating language-agnostic fading strategies.
+We create a conceptual guide for creating language-agnostic fading strategies.
 - Based on amalgam of previous work and our own experiences
-- 5 rules based on “Legible, Reliable, Predictable”
+- 5 guidelines based on “Legible, Reliable, Predictable”

+*and we put it to use...*

 +++

-We use the guide to generate a spectrum of strategies that extend previous work.
+We generate three strategies using <br> a spectrum of "context-aware" tactics.
-- Fromont -> Us
+- Fromont $\rightarrow$ Us
 - Semantic/Syntactic Spectrum

+*and we study them...*

 +++

-In a surprise result, we find the strats are roughly equal, with a catch
+We find a fine distinction between the strategies
-- Difficulty & time are even, but interaction freq is not.
+- Difficulty & time are equivalent
+- "Obfuscation" is not equivalent
-- Plot twist: randomness appears slightly unfavorable
+- Randomness appears unfavorable

-*this makes bad fading much more a matter of reliability*
+*after following the guide, <br> "bad fading" is about inconsistency*

+*added bonus: this gives us easy autogen*

 ---